eigerco/pallet-move/doc/design.md

 # The present state of Move VMs

 The official repository for the Move language in the [move-language](https://github.com/move-language/move/tree/main/language) repo ([move-vm](https://github.com/move-language/move/tree/main/language/move-vm)).
-The open-source community maintains it, and also other Move forks keep it up to date.
+The open-source community maintains it, and other Move forks keep it current.

 ## Available forks